gost-dom/browser/README.md

 ## Attribution / 3rd party included code.

 This library contains [code derived](./scripting/v8host/polyfills/xpath) from the [jsdom project](https://github.com/jsdom/jsdom) distributed under the MIT license.

+---

+[^1]: Current focus is to support HTMX apps, but eventually React/Angular,
+    whatever front-end framework you use, will work in Gost-DOM.
+[^2]: Complete isolation depends on _your code_, e.g., if you don't replace
+    database dependencies, they are not isolated.
+[^3]: This depends on how you configure Gost-DOM.